PostgREST/postgrest/docs/how-tos/working-with-postgresql-data-types.rst

       }
     EOF

-To query the data you can use the arrow operators.
+To query the data you can use arrow operators.
 See :ref:`composite_array_columns`.

 Multidimensional Arrays
 ~~~~~~~~~~~~~~~~~~~~~~~

-Handling multidimensional arrays is no different than handling one-dimensional ones: both the string representation and the JSON array format are allowed.
-For example, let's add a new column to the table:
+Similarly to one-dimensional arrays, both the string representation and JSON array format are allowed.

 .. code-block:: postgres

-  -- The column stores the cinema, floor and auditorium numbers in that order
+  -- This new column stores the cinema, floor and auditorium numbers in that order
   alter table movies
   add column cinema_floor_auditorium int[][][];

-Now, let's update the row we inserted before using JSON array format:
+You can now update the item using JSON array format:

 .. tabs::